 Emily and Eva have stopped climbing the charts now, but Everly is on the rise.
 It has an upbeat and crisp vibe while being elegant at the same time.
 It’s tied with Wendy Everly, the main character in Amanda Hocking’s “Trylle Trilogy”.

 If you like, the name Stephanie, you’re sure to love its variations as well.
 And we feel it has a lot more charm than the original.
 Fannie means ‘garland’.

 Florence is a stylish girl baby name with modern beauty and rich history.
 This name is primarily associated with Florence Nightingale, the founder of modern nursing.
 So your child’s name will come attached with this incredible legacy.

-This stylish name , which had once gone into obscurity, is now making a comeback thanks to Frances Louise McDormand, the American actress and Saint Frances of Rome, to an extent.
+This stylishly classic name, which had once fallen into obscurity, is now making a comeback thanks to Frances Louise McDormand, the American actress and Saint Frances of Rome, to an extent.
 This name means ‘free man of France’.